 How to avoid installation of potentially unwanted applications?

-Notification saying that StreamSearchs can read and change certain data:
+Notification stating that StreamSearchs can read and change certain data:

 Websites promoting StreamSearchs browser hijacker: